-Associate Degrees: CIU may award up to 45 semester units of transferable college level credit for the associate degree.
-45 semester units are the maximum allowable transfer credits regardless of the source (course level equivalency is required).
-The sum of credits from High School Advanced Placement courses and any other source cannot exceed 45 semester units.
+Associate Degrees: CIU may award up to 45 semester credits of transferable college-level credit toward the associate degree.
+A maximum of 45 semester credits may be transferred, regardless of the source, and course-level equivalency is required.
+The combined total of credits from High School Advanced Placement courses and any other source may not exceed 45 semester credits.

-Bachelor's Degrees: CIU may award up to 90 semester units of transferable college level credit for the bachelor's degree.
-90 semester units are the maximum allowable transfer credits regardless of the source (course level equivalency is required).
-The sum of credits from High School Advanced Placement courses, Associate of Arts degree or equivalent, and any other source cannot exceed 90 semester units.
+Bachelor's Degrees: CIU may award up to 90 semester credits of transferable college-level credit toward the bachelor's degree.
+A maximum of 90 semester credits may be transferred, regardless of the source, and course-level equivalency is required.
+The combined total of credits from High School Advanced Placement courses, an Associate of Arts degree or equivalent, and any other source may not exceed 90 semester credits.

-Master's Degrees Programs: CIU may award a maximum of one-half of the credits required for master's degrees programs through transfer credit.
-18 semester credits are the maximum allowable transfer credits regardless of the source (course level equivalency is required).
+Master's Degrees: CIU may award up to 18 graduate semester credits toward a master's degree.
+A maximum of 18 semester credits may be transferred, regardless of the source, and course-level equivalency is required.

-Doctorate Degrees: CIU may award up to nine (9) graduate semester credits for the doctorate degree.
-Nine semester credits are the maximum allowable transfer credits regardless of the source (course level equivalency is required).
+Doctorate Degrees: CIU may award up to 18 graduate semester credits toward a doctorate degree.
+A maximum of 18 semester credits may be transferred, regardless of the source, and course-level equivalency is required.